arantespp/arantespp.com/posts/zettelkasten/lightning-decision-jam.md

      - They can vote on their own posts.
      - They can put two votes on the same post.
      - After voting, the moderator arrange the posts ir order of priority.
-  4. Reframe/rewrite the problems as standardised challenges.
+  4. Reframe/rewrite the problems as standardized challenges.
      - 6 minutes.
-     - Reformat problems to standardised "How might we...".
+     - Reformat problems to standardized "How might we...".
-     - Focus only on the prioritised problems (most voted).
+     - Focus only on the prioritized problems (most voted).
-     - Rewrite in a way that makes the problem solvable and standardised.
+     - Rewrite in a way that makes the problem solvable and standardized.
        - For instance, instead "I have to idea whats going on project X", rewrite as "How might we make sure everyone stays in the loop with all running projects".
   5. Produce solutions.
      - The top-left-most voted problem is chosen.